-3 In any emergency situation, it is important that you contact the venue emergency number and not the emergency services directly.
-That way the services can be correctly directed to the incident to ensure it is dealt with promptly and safely.
+3 In any emergency situation, it is important that you contact the venue's emergency number and not the national emergency services number directly.
+This allows those with detailed venue knowledge to direct the services correctly to the incident to ensure it is dealt with promptly and safely.